LandRegistry/develop-property-ready-to-sell/README.md

 ### HM Land Registry

-I/We need to check the estate and plot plans to see if it could be registered, or what the problmems might be
+I/We need to check the estate and plot plans to see if it could be registered, or what the problems might be

 I/We need to start drafting property records in anticipation of sale, so that parties can convey more quickly and we can be efficient